deepserket/hello/README.md

 # hello

-Different ways to make a hello world in Python
+Different ways to make a hello world program in Python

-Diversi modi di fare l'hello world in Python